onzfonz/comp227/src/content/2/en/part2b.md

 <div class="content">

 Let's continue expanding our application by allowing users to add new tasks.
+I would encourage you to follow along with using the code and typing things in as we go.
+Is it more frustrating?
+Absolutely.
+But merely reading (or just watching) is not enough, you have to practice and type things in and work with the examples given.
-You can find the code for our current application [here](https://github.com/comp227/part2-tasks/tree/part2-1).
+However, if you missed a step, you can find the code for our current application [here](https://github.com/comp227/part2-tasks/tree/part2-1).

 To get our page to update when new tasks are added it's best to store the tasks in the `App` component's state.
 Let's import the [useState](https://reactjs.org/docs/hooks-state.html) function